Yug34/wasm-video-editor/README.md

 Boilerplate generated with `create-react-app`.

 > [!NOTE]
 > The formats `.wmv` and `.avi` are not playable by browsers.
 So the editor does work, but won't be able to display the result.
+You can still download the results of the process as normal.

 ## Features: